jdesrosiers01/QBC/doc/build-osx.md

 Running
 -------

-It's now available at `./québecoind`, provided that you are still in the `src` directory.
+It's now available at `./quebecoind`, provided that you are still in the `src` directory.
 We have to first create the RPC configuration file, though.

-Run `./québecoind` to get the filename where it should be put, or just try these
+Run `./quebecoind` to get the filename where it should be put, or just try these
 commands:

-    echo -e "rpcuser=québecoinrpc\nrpcpassword=$(xxd -l 16 -p /dev/urandom)" > "/Users/${USER}/Library/Application Support/Quebecoin/quebecoin.conf"
+    echo -e "rpcuser=quebecoinrpc\nrpcpassword=$(xxd -l 16 -p /dev/urandom)" > "/Users/${USER}/Library/Application Support/Quebecoin/quebecoin.conf"
     chmod 600 "/Users/${USER}/Library/Application Support/Quebecoin/quebecoin.conf"

 When next you run it, it will start downloading the blockchain, but it won't